robert-romea/store-project/README.md

-# store-project
+# First professional project
-A mobile-first project based on a Figma design.
+## A mobile-first project based on a Figma design.